vhellmich/SCH2/ENR2/quality/quality_requirements.md

 * **Proposed Solution:** Deploy the MySQL database in **Multi-AZ** (Availability Zone) mode.
 If the primary instance fails, AWS automatically fails over to the standby instance.

 ---

+## QR3 - Availability (Application Server Failure)
+**Scenario:**
+EC2 Instance Failure -> EnrollmentsModule & NotificationModule -> Student/Teacher requests.

+* **Target dependency:** `UIPresenter` (client-side) -> `EnrollmentsModuleInstance` (on AWS EC2)
+* **Premise:** The deployment diagram shows a single EC2 instance hosting both `EnrollmentsModuleInstance` and `NotifierInstance`.
+The client-side UIPresenter (running in browsers) depends on the server-side EnrollmentsModule for all enrollment operations.
+If this EC2 instance crashes, experiences hardware failure, or needs maintenance, the entire enrollment system becomes unavailable to all users, and notifications cannot be sent.
+* **Requirement:** The system must remain available for enrollment operations even if the primary application server fails.
+* **Verdict:** **Fails.** A single EC2 instance represents a single point of failure.
+If it goes down, manual intervention is required to restart or replace it, causing significant downtime for both enrollment operations and notifications.
+* **Proposed Solution:** Deploy multiple EC2 instances behind a load balancer with auto-scaling.
+If one instance fails, traffic is automatically routed to healthy instances.

+---

+## QR4 - Performance (Enrollment Request Response Time)
+**Scenario:**
+Student requests to Enroll -> EnrollmentsModule -> Multiple database queries -> Response.

+* **Target dependency:** `EnrollmentsModule` -> `EnrollmentDatabase` & `SIS`
+* **Premise:** When a student enrolls in a course, the system must perform validation by querying both the `EnrollmentDatabase` (to check existing enrollments) and the external `SIS` database (to verify student eligibility and course prerequisites).
+These sequential database queries, combined with validation logic and logging operations, can result in slow response times, especially during peak enrollment periods when the database is under load.
+* **Requirement:** Enrollment requests must complete and return a response to the user within 2 seconds under normal load conditions.
+* **Verdict:** **Fails.** The current design performs sequential database queries to both `EnrollmentDatabase` and `SIS`, followed by write operations and logging.
+Under load, these operations can exceed the 2-second target, leading to poor user experience and potential timeouts.
+* **Proposed Solution:** Use parallel database queries instead of sequential ones, implement connection pooling, and cache frequently accessed SIS data.

+---